Sustainable shoes are becoming far more popular right now not to mention a crucial evolution in footwear.

 - Uppers created from a special 3D knitted fabric known as their signature thread.
 This fabric is made from recycled plastic from water bottles and other types of ocean-bound plastic and is both durable and washable.

 - Insoles made from algae-based foam.
 Harmful algae is removed from bodies of water and then turned into the foam, which is then combined with recycled plastic to create the insoles.

 It’s pretty clear that both of these companies have gone above and beyond in their efforts to create sustainable and comfortable footwear.
 It is also evident that they will continue to try and find innovative eco-friendly methods in their future designs.

 Sustainability Doesn’t Compromise Comfort

 Rothy’s flats are more true to the size.
 However, if you don’t like your toes being smushed together in pointed flats or if you have wide feet, definitely consider going up a half size.
 Allbirds flats are impressively breathable and while they do fit to the form of your foot, they also give enough to allow for some wiggle room.
-These shoes are great for hotter weather due to the breathability, and the washable factor makes them ideal for day after day wear.
+These shoes are great for hotter weather due to their breathability, and the washable factor makes them ideal for day-after-day wear.

 The Affordability Factor